slon is the daemon application that "runs" Slony-I replication. A slon instance must be run for each node in a Slony-I cluster.

 and stopped introducing updates, the slon(1) will iterate away,

-waking up every sync_interval
+waking up every sync_interval milliseconds, and,

 as no updates are being made, no SYNC events